Star Valley Characteristics

 growing season of about 50 days.

-Between Alpine and Smoot are the communities of Etna, Freedom,
+Between Alpine and Smoot are the small communities of Etna, Freedom,

 Thayne, Bedford, Turnerville, Auburn, Grover, Afton, Fairview